-There is uncertainty with respect to the impact the new United States Administration, the executive order and the budget resolution may have, if any, and any changes will likely take time to unfold and could have an impact on coverage and reimbursement for healthcare items and services, including Optune and our delivery system candidates.
 In the future, the U.S. Congress could also pass additional healthcare laws and CMS could implement regulatory changes.
 Further, various healthcare reform proposals have emerged at the state level.
 These laws and regulations could potentially affect coverage and reimbursement for Optune and our delivery system candidates.
 However, we cannot predict the ultimate content, timing or effect of any future federal or state healthcare initiatives or the impact any future legislation or regulation will have on us.

-On January 17, 2017 CMS published the Medicare Program: Changes to the Medicare Claims and Entitlement, Medicare Advantage Organization Determination, and Medicare Prescription Drug Coverage Determination Appeals Procedures final rule.
+In 2017 CMS published the Medicare Program: Changes to the Medicare Claims and Entitlement, Medicare Advantage Organization Determination, and Medicare Prescription Drug Coverage Determination Appeals Procedures final rule.
 This final rule aims to streamline the Medicare appeals process and includes changes such as permitting the designation of Medicare Appeals Council decisions as precedential, expanding the Office of Medicare Hearings and Appeals' available adjudicator pool, and simplifying proceedings when CMS or CMS contractors are involved, among others.
-The effective date of the final rule is March 20, 2017.
-However, on January 20, 2017, President Trump issued a Memorandum for the Heads of Executive Departments and Agencies that instituted a regulatory freeze on new and pending regulations.
-In particular, President Trump's Memorandum directed federal agencies to delay the effective date of any regulation that has been published by the Office of the Federal Register, but that has not taken effect, by 60 days or more, as permitted by applicable law.
-Thus, under President Trump's regulatory freeze, the effective date of the final rule may be delayed.
+The final rule became effective on March 20, 2017.
 We are monitoring the implementation of this final rule and cannot predict to what extent CMS may or may not use this final rule in denying coverage for Optune.

 Additionally, the process governing Medicare appeals and the significant backlog of appeals at the Administrative Law Judge, or ALJ level is the subject of active litigation in the D.C. federal courts.
-Specifically, in the American Hospital Association v.
-Burwell case, 1:14-cv- 00851 (D.D.C.
-Dec.
-5, 2016, the D.C. district court has ordered the Secretary of Health and Human Services to reduce the backlog of Medicare appeals cases pending at the ALJ level by: 30% by the end of 2017, 60% by the end of 2018, 90% by the end of 2019, and 100% by the end of 2020.
-Subsequently, on January 30, 2017, the Secretary of Health and Human Services appealed this order to the U.S. Court of Appeals for the D.C.
-Circuit.
-We are monitoring the impact of this litigation on our ability to secure payment from the Medicare program and can provide no assurance that this settlement will result in payments for amounts that we have and will bill to Medicare.
+We are monitoring the impact of this litigation on our ability to secure payment from the Medicare program and can provide no assurance that this case will result in payments for amounts that we have and will bill to Medicare.

 We believe that substantial uncertainty remains regarding the net effect of the PPACA, or its repeal and potential replacement, on our business, including uncertainty over how benefit plans purchased on exchanges will cover our products, how the expansion or contraction of the Medicaid program will affect access to our products, the effect of risk-sharing payment models such as Accountable Care Organizations and other value-based purchasing programs on coverage for our product, and the effect of the general increase or decrease in Federal oversight of healthcare payers.
 The taxes imposed and the expansion in government's role in the U.S. healthcare industry under the PPACA, if unchanged, may result in decreased revenues, lower reimbursements by payers for our delivery systems and reduced medical procedure volumes, all of which could have a material adverse effect on our business, prospects, financial condition and results of operations and cause our stock price to decline.
 Specifically, beginning in January 2013, PPACA imposed a 2.3% excise tax on the constructive sale price in the United States of certain medical devices by a manufacturer, producer or importer of such devices.
-This tax was suspended for two years beginning January 1, 2016 and ending December 31, 2017.
+This tax was initially suspended for two years beginning January 1, 2016 and ending December 31, 2017.
+New legislation was passed such that this tax will continue to be suspended until January 1, 2020.

-The competent authorities in the EU member states, Switzerland, Japan, and other foreign jurisdictions are increasingly active in their goal of reducing public spending on healthcare.
+The competent authorities in the EU member states, Switzerland, Israel, Japan, and other jurisdictions are increasingly active in their goal of reducing public spending on healthcare.
 We cannot, therefore, guarantee that the treatment of patients with Optune would be reimbursed in any particular country or, if successfully included on reimbursement lists will remain thereon.
-If adopted, the recent proposals of the European Commission for new rules governing medical devices in the European Union could impose additional requirements on manufacturers of medical devices placed on the market in the European Union.
-Failure to comply with these new requirements may affect our ability to market our delivery systems in the European Union.
+In May 2017, new rules governing medical devices in the EU were adopted which will take effect in May 2020 and will impose additional requirements on manufacturers of medical devices placed on the market in the EU.
+Failure to comply with these new requirements may affect our ability to market our delivery systems in the EU.